frobijn/nF_nanoframework.github.io/content/getting-started-guides/getting-started-versioning.md

         "Alternative": "ESP32_S3_BLE",
         "Test devices": ["ESP32_S3", "ESP32_S3_ALL", "ESP32_S3_BLE"]
     },
-    "DeviceTypes": {
+    "DeviceTypes": [
         "Primary device",
         "Virtual nanoDevice"
-    },
+    ],
-    "Platforms": {
+    "Platforms": [
         "ESP32"
+    ]
 }
-}
 ```
 with:

 - `GlobalSettingsDirectoryPath` is the path to the directory containing another `nano.devices.json` file.
 That file is read first, then the content of this file is used to overwrite the settings per top-level element that is present (*PathToLocalNanoCLR*, *DeviceTypeTargets*, etc.)
+- `NuGetPackageList` is the path to a file that lists the allowed versions of the NuGet packages to use.
+The name of the package should be at the start of the line, followed by whitespace (end of line allowed) and the version of the package.
+The file format is consistent with the output of `nuget list` at the time of writing.
+If *NuGetPackageList* is omitted, the versions of the NuGet packages is not checked by the *nanoFramework.Versioning* MSBuild task but the consistency of .NET assemblies and firmware packages is still possible.
 - `PathToLocalNanoCLR` is the path to the `nanoclr.exe` file that is used to run the Virtual Device.
 If it is not present, the global tool is used.
 - `PathToLocalCLRInstanceDirectory` is the path to a directory that contains a file `nanoFramework.nanoCLR.dll`.
 The latter implements an alternative Virtual Device runtime.
 If this is not present, the runtime embedded in `nanoclr.exe` is used.
 - `VirtualDeviceSerialPort` is the serial port to use for a Virtual nanoDevice where applications can be deployed to.
 The default is "COM30".
 This setting is used by the Device Explorer of the Visual Studio extension and only has effect if it is present in a `nano.devices.json` in the solution directory or in one of the `nano.devices.json` included by that file.
 - `ReservedSerialPorts` is an array of serial ports reserved for use by, e.g., a Virtual nanoDevice.
 This setting is used by the Device Explorer of the Visual Studio extension; these ports are excluded from the device discovery unless one of the ports is specified as as value for *VirtualDeviceSerialPort*.
 This allows to have two versions of the framework within a repository, each with its own Virtual nanoDevice running on a dedicated serial port.
 The setting only has effect if it is present in a `nano.devices.json` in the solution directory or in one of the `nano.devices.json` included by that file.
 - `FirmwareArchivePath` is the path to the firmware archive; this is the same path as used in the `--fwarchivepath` argument to *nanoff*.
 - `DeviceTypeTargets` is a list of named device types, and per name the name of the runtime/target to use.
 The name cannot be *Virtual nanoDevice*.
 The target can be a single name or an array.
 If this element is present in a global and local `nano.devices.json`, the targets per name are overwritten rather than the *DeviceTypeTargets* list.
 - `DeviceTypes` is a list of device types the project is designed to be deployed to.
 The name *Virtual nanoDevice* refers the the Virtual Device (nanoclr.exe), all other names must have been defined in *DeviceTypeTargets*.
 - `Platforms` is a list of platforms the project is designed to be deployed to.
 This is shorthand to select all named devices in *DeviceTypeTargets* that match the specified platform.

-If the `%USERPROFILE%\.nanoFramework\nano.devices.json` file exists it is always read first, and only the `ReservedSerialPorts` setting is used.
-This file can be used to exclude other (machine dependent) serial ports that should not be touched by the .NET **nanoFramework** tools.
+If the `%USERPROFILE%\.nanoFramework\nano.devices.json` file on Windows (`%HOME%/.nanoFramework/nano.devices.json` on other platforms) exists it is always read first, and only the `ReservedSerialPorts` setting is used.
+The value of this setting is merged with the corresponding value of a project's or solution's `nano.devices.json` file.
+The user-specific configuration can be used to exclude other (machine dependent) serial ports that should not be touched by the .NET **nanoFramework** tools.